-- To monitor the livelihood of state-owned forest farm staffs, hunters and under-privileged people in the project area, especially the tendency of their income. - > To strengthen the participation of the forest farm staffs and the farmers in surrounding areas and to establish a co-management mechanism in terms of collecting under-forest products and clearing hunting tools in the experimental areas and forest farms that are not be included in the reserves; - ➤ To improve the project information transparency, publicize the information through such media as the Internet, television, newspaper and glass-fronted billboard to introduce the project progress and publicize the project significance, and improve residents' sense of belonging to the project; - ➤ Heilongjiang Province shall set about formulating relevant compensation policies for wildlife accidents.
-Before the formal establishment of the policy, Heilongjiang Forestry Department shall coordinate with relevant departments and establish a recognition mechanism and a special financial fund of wildlife accident compensation, which will provide early-stage preparations for the smooth implementation of the project; - ➤ To set special funds for training on planting and breeding for forest farm staffs and nearby farmers; to decrease impacts of the prohibition of logging; - ➤ To improve the transparency of the information through the Internet, television, newspapers, and showcases, to publicize the progress and meaning of the project; thus to increase their sense of belonging; - ➤ The project will strengthen the reserve construction, which will cause the increase of animal-caused accidents, thus the Ethnic Minority Development Plan needs to be compiled. - > To mitigate impacts of the project on livelihoods o nearby villagers and forest farm staff, the Process Framework needs to be compiled.
+- To monitor the livelihood of state-owned forest farm staffs, hunters and under-privileged people in the project area, especially the tendency of their income. - To strengthen the participation of the forest farm staffs and the farmers in surrounding areas and to establish a co-management mechanism in terms of collecting under-forest products and clearing hunting tools in the experimental areas and forest farms that are not be included in the reserves; - To improve the project information transparency, publicize the information through such media as the Internet, television, newspaper and glass-fronted billboard to introduce the project progress and publicize the project significance, and improve residents' sense of belonging to the project; - Heilongjiang Province shall set about formulating relevant compensation policies for wildlife accidents.
+Before the formal establishment of the policy, Heilongjiang Forestry Department shall coordinate with relevant departments and establish a recognition mechanism and a special financial fund of wildlife accident compensation, which will provide early-stage preparations for the smooth implementation of the project; - To set special funds for training on planting and breeding for forest farm staffs and nearby farmers; to decrease impacts of the prohibition of logging; - To improve the transparency of the information through the Internet, television, newspapers, and showcases, to publicize the progress and meaning of the project; thus to increase their sense of belonging; - To compile the Ethnic Minority Development Plan and the Resettlement Plan.